swc-uiuc/wrangling-genomics/_episodes/01-trimming.md

 {: .bash}

-`infile` is the first variable in our loop and takes the value of each of the FASTQ files in our directory. `outfile` is the second variable in our loop and is defined by adding `_trim.fastq` to the end of our input file name.
+`infile` is the first variable in our loop and takes the value of each of the untrimmed FASTQ files.
+It does this by taking values from the command "ls untrimmed_fastq".
+This command must be surrounded by backticks. `outfile` is the second variable in our loop and is defined by adding `_trim.fastq` to the end of our input file name.
 Use `{}` to wrap the variable so that `_trim.fastq` will not be interpreted as part of the variable name.
 In addition, quoting the shell variables is